csconfederation/rulebook/docs/7_season-overview.md

 ### 7.3 Draft Lottery Odds

+- **7.3.1**&emsp;A team's draft lottery odds will be calculated as 2 - WR - PP, with WR and PP defined below:

-- **7.3.1**&emsp;The regular season win-rate will be calculated from 0 to 1 and will be multiplied by .75 (this term is called wr).
-Each team will get a point for each stage of playoffs reached (0 for not reaching playoffs, 1 for losing in first stage of playoffs, 2 for losing in the second stage, etc. n-1 for losing in the finals, n for winning the finals).
-If all teams in a tier reach playoffs then each of the previous values will be decreased by one as to not penalize tiers where all teams reach playoffs.
-This value will be divided by n and multiplied by .25 (this term is called pp).
-Each team’s draft odds will then be [2 - wr - pp]. n is the number of rounds in the playoffs.
+    - **7.3.1.1**&emsp;WR is determined by calculating the team's regular season win rate (scaled from 0 to 1) and multiplying it by 0.75.

+    - **7.3.1.2**&emsp;PP is determined as follows: Teams will get a point for each round of playoffs reached (0 for not reaching playoffs, 1 for losing in first round of playoffs, 2 for losing in the second round, up to N for losing in the finals and N+1 for winning the finals, where N is the number of playoff rounds).
+If the tier has a play-in stage, it counts as the first round of playoffs.
+If all teams in a tier reach playoffs, subtract one point from each team's total.
+PP = points earned / (maximum possible points) * 0.25.

 - **7.3.2**&emsp;In special cases, such as a lot of teams being added or very few players returning, draft odds can be set to equal for all teams, at the discretion of Admins.